The times of the Training classes are:

 In the S1 class you will build on the socialisation and basic training exercises from the levels achieved at puppy and improver class.

-The trainers will go right back to the basic core exercises toensure the fundamentals such as the stays, waits and on / off lead work so it starts becoming second nature and build on but taking them slightly further each time and introducing new things, whilst giving you the information of what to strive for to reach you next certificate level.
+ensure the fundamentals such as the stays, waits and on / off lead work so it starts becoming second nature and build on but taking them slightly further each time and introducing new things, whilst giving you the information of what to strive for to reach you next certificate level.

 The objective is to build the basics into the handler and dog so it starts to occurs naturally and the understanding between the dog and the handler can reach a level where when the dog is old or infirmed it can still understand the simple commands that will have become second nature to you and them.